 |Externally Mounted Pod||None||SNIPER||LITENING II|

 The cockpit is equipped with a Cockpit Video Recording (CVR) system capable for recording at least 120 minutes of HUD symbology, the external HUD field of view, cockpit LCD MFD symbology and all aircraft communication system audio.
 The aircraft is also equipped with a crash survivable Flight Data Recorder (FDR) capable of storing the last 90 minutes of flight data for post-crash flight reconstruction.
 The aircraft is fitted with a Crash Position Indicator (CPI) and a survivable Underwater Locator Beacon (ULB).
 To reduce electrical system complexity, Data Bus wiring used throughout the system architecture.
-Halon 1301 will be employed for avionic system fire suppression within sealed avionic bays until a suitable replacement agent is identified and made commercially available.
+A SpectrumFX fire suppression system utilizing Firebane® will be used as a non-Halon 1301 avionic system fire suppressant within sealed avionic bays.
+Firebane® is the SM-27’s Halon 1301 Replacement.

 The Electronic Warfare (EW) Suite of the SM-27 is designed to protect the aircraft from surface-to-air and air-to-air missiles in the high threat environment.
 Providing defense against both radar guided and infra-red guided missile threats, including MANPADS, the SM-27 employs both internal and external countermeasures Electronic Counter Measures (ECM).
 The SM-27S/T EW system includes a wide variety of customer selected Radar Warning Receivers, Laser Warning Systems, Self Protection Jammers, Advanced Missile Warning Sensors and Countermeasures Dispensers.
 To further improve survivability the aircraft may be equipped with external jamming pods as well as towed decoy dispensers.

 Like avionics and sensors, the EW suite for the SM-27 is selected by the end user who determines what systems and what decree of protection will be incorporated into the SM-27.
 Due to the relatively large size of the SM-27, a variety of complex ECM systems may be carried by the aircraft and integrated into its Open System Architecture.
-As the cost associated with SM-27 EW systems varies from between $600,000 to $6,000,0000 for the Basic and the most sophisticated configurations, end users must ultimately determine what degree of EW is appropriate for them.
+As the cost associated with SM-27 EW systems varies, end users must ultimately determine what degree of EW is appropriate for them.

-The standard SM-27 EW suite begins with 14 AN/ALE-47 Chaff/Flare dispensers including three dispensers on each wing-tip and four ventral mounted dispensers on each of the aircraft’s empennage support booms.
+The standard SM-27 EW suite begins with 14 AN/ALE-47 or AN/ALE-52 Chaff/Flare dispensers including three dispensers on each wing-tip and four dispensers mounted ventrally on each of the aircraft’s empennage support booms.
 These dispensers are controlled using a flight grip toggle switch that is keyed into a MFD display menu.
 Additional Chaff/Flare dispensers may be incorporated into the aircraft’s support booms and fuselage as desired.
-In addition to the AN/ALE-47, all SM-27s may carry one or more AN/ALE-50 towed decoys, mounted at either the end of the empennage booms or at the back end of external stores pylons.
+In addition to the AN/ALE-47, all SM-27s may carry one or more AN/ALE-50 or AN/ALE-70 towed decoys, mounted at either the end of the empennage booms or at the back end of external stores plyons.
 Looking beyond the countermeasure and decoy dispensers, the EW suit of the SM-27 varies by individual configuration as elected by customer.
-A table summarizing SM-27 EW Systems for Basic and Optional Deluxe configurations is provided:
+Integrated ECM suites may range from the Elisra SPECTROLITE SPS-65V-5 or ALL-in-SMALL to the Harris AN/ALQ-211A(V)4 with AN/ALQ 214(V)4/5.
+A table summarizing SM-27 EW Systems for four Optional configurations is provided: